MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

+  **Answer file support:** This parameter supports the use of answer files.
+To include the content of an answer file, use the syntax `fromFile: /full/path/to/answerFile`.
+You must specify the full path to the answer file on the build agent (e.g., `$(Build.SourcesDirectory)/warningSelectors.txt`).
+The answer file must be in the same format as the parameter itself (i.e., one entry per line) and may contain comment lines starting with #.
+You can mix regular expressions and answer file references in the same parameter.
+Nested answer files are not supported.

 - <a name="inclusiveSelection">**Make Warning Selectors Inclusive:**</a> Checking this option changes the behavior of *Warning Selectors (Tasks)*.
 When unchecked (default), the policy only counts warnings matching the regular expressions listed in the *Warning Selectors (Tasks)* parameter, which is called *exclusive selection*.
 In some cases, though, you might want to count aggregated warnings in addition to the regular warnings (called *inclusive selection*).
 This can be achieved by activating the *Make Warning Selectors Inclusive* option.
 This setting is only visible if *Evaluate Task Warnings* is checked.
 You need to enable this option if you want to use the special syntaxes (i.e., named or unnamed capturing groups) of the *Warning Selectors (Tasks)*.

   **YAML: inclusiveSelection (alias: inclusiveFiltering)** - (Optional) Default is *false*.